dbosak01/logr/README.md

 file called a message file.
 The message file has the same name as the log, but with a *.msg* extension.
 The purpose of the message file is so that errors and warnings that occur during execution of the script can be observed from the file system.
-The presence or absense of the *.msg* file will indicate whether or not the program ran clean.
+The presence or absence of the *.msg* file will indicate whether or not the program ran clean.

 ### Log subdirectory /log
 By default, `logr` prints the log to a subdirectory named *log*.
 If that subdirectory does not exist, the `log_open()` function will create it.
-The default behavior can be overriden by setting `logdir` parameter on the `log_open()` function to `FALSE`.
+The default behavior can be overridden by setting the `logdir` parameter on the `log_open()` function to `FALSE`.